amirHaorun/Akark/README.md

+#Akark is a simple Online Real Estate Selling WebSite
+Where you can find various Real Estates to choose from

 ## About Akark

-Akark is a simple Online Real Estate Selling WebSite Where you can find various Real Estates to choose from

 - User Manage His Personal Profile Info.
 - User Easily Manage his own RealEstates , and view other availbale realestate.